qase-tms/qase-javascript/qase-jest/README.md

 - `mode` - `testops`/`off` Enables reporter, default - `off`
 - `debug` - Enables debug logging, defaule - `false`
+- `environment` - To execute with the sending of the envinroment information
 - *`testops.api.token` - Token for API access, you can find more information [here](https://developers.qase.io/#authentication)
-- *`testops.projectCode` - Code of your project (can be extracted from main page of your project: `https://app.qase.io/project/DEMOTR` - `DEMOTR` is project code here)
+- *`testops.project` - Code of your project (can be extracted from main page of your project: `https://app.qase.io/project/DEMOTR` - `DEMOTR` is project code here)
 - `testops.run.id` - Pass Run ID
 - `testops.run.title` - Set custom Run name, when new run is created
 - `testops.run.description` - Set custom Run description, when new run is created
 - `testops.run.complete` - Whether the run should be completed
-- `testops.run.environment` - To execute with the sending of the envinroment information

 Example `jest.config.js` config: